-A large tree with a long, straight trunk, open, rounded crown and spreading branches.
+Southern red oak, or Spanish oak, is a large tree with a long, straight trunk, open, rounded crown, and spreading branches.

-Leaves alternate, simple, 7–9 inches long, with a rounded base; variable in shape; with 3–5 bristle-tipped lobes, first pair of lobes usually the largest and longest, often sickle-shaped, notch of the lobes wide and nearly to the midvein.
+Leaves are alternate, simple, 7–9 inches long, with a rounded base; variable in shape; with 3–5 bristle-tipped lobes, the first (lowest) pair of lobes are usually the largest and longest, often sickle-shaped, with the notch of the lobes wide and extending nearly to the midvein.
+Some leaves, particularly those growing in deeply shaded parts of the tree, may have the largest side lobes above the midpoint, with an unloabed tip that is no larger than the lateral lobes.
 Upper surface dark green, shiny; lower surface paler with light brown to grayish-white matted hairs.
 Leaves often droop; turn reddish-brown in fall.
 The 3-lobed leaves are distinctive.

-Twigs stout, reddish-brown, hairy at first, smooth later.
+Twigs are stout, reddish-brown, hairy at first, smooth later.

 Flowers April–May, in catkins.